Mindful Teachers Training Program (MTTP)

 Please join us for our Mindful Teachers Training Program (MTTP), an 8-week experiential MKM created series.
 MTTP uses didactic teaching, discussion and role play to explore and embody the qualities of a mindful teacher and to learn to bring children and teens, grades Pre-K through 12th, age-appropriate mindfulness practices, games, activities and social skills based on social-emotional learning.
 Mindfulness-Based Stress Reduction (MBSR) or the 4-Day Mindfulness Immersion is a prerequisite.*

 - Mindful Movement brings children into an awareness of their bodies and changing physical sensations as they move through various poses which take them out of automatic pilot; it also teaches awareness of breathing.

-- Mindful Games & Activities teach children how to pay attention and increase focus while cultivating self-awareness and awareness of others.
+- Mindful Games & Activities teaches children how to pay attention and to increase focus.

-- Kindness Practices increase compassion and empathy in children both for themselves and others, leading to an increased understanding of differences as well as a sense of connection with themselves, others, and the world around them.
+- Kindness Practices increases compassion and empathy in children both for themselves and others; leads to increased understanding of differences as well as a sense of connection with themselves, others, and the world around them.

 “I just want to thank you for thinking about a way to help teachers be better teachers!!
 Thank you for finding a way to help children.
 We live with so much stress that we forget about our little ones and the effect of our stress on them.”

 “After 25 years of teaching, I know that if you can’t transform yourself, you can’t transform your classroom.
 It’s like a ballet dancer attempting a difficult turn without “centering” herself.
 If your teaching is an extension of compassion, precision, and wisdom (which are fruits of these practices), it will manifest in everything you do.
 You will also become a model for your students, so you won’t have to spend too much time “teaching” them these qualities.”

 “Bringing mindfulness into my classroom has had a positive impact on my students.
 More teachers need this training.”